RehmSleep/Stat-Array/README.md

 INSTRUCTIONS FOR USING THE ARRAY

-Step 1: roll two six sided dice at the same time and record the sum.
-Example: 2+1=3
+Step 1: Roll two six sided dice at the same time and record the sum.

+	Example: rolling 2d6 and one rolls a 2 and the other a 1.
+The die roll is the sum, so 2+1=3

 Step 2: Repeat step one six time so that you have a roll for each stat.